pearldarkk/Practical-Reverse-Engineering-Self-solution/Chapter1/README.md

 	mov	edx, DWORD PTR 20[ebp]	# tmp88, obj
 	mov	DWORD PTR 8[eax], edx	# <retval>, tmp88
 ```
-In this `return` progress, the compiler store the base address of the struct onto the `eax` register to be the return value.
+In this `return` progress, the compiler stores the base address of the struct onto the `eax` register to be the return value.

-So, by some experiment on MS C++ Compiler and GCC compiler, we can say the mechanism doesn't vary between compilers.
+So, by some experiment on the MS C++ Compiler and GCC compiler, we can say the mechanism doesn't vary between compilers.